 The AIARE Course Leader Training (CLT) is a five-day course that trains highly-experienced AIARE Instructors to lead Avalanche Awareness, Avalanche Rescue, AIARE 1, and AIARE 2 courses.
-Participants will apply their operational risk management skills and experience as AIARE Instructors while learning how to create positive learning environments for AIARE course participants.
+Participants will apply their operational risk management skills and experience as AIARE Instructors while learning how to create positive learning environments for AIARE course students.
 Participants will use their deep understanding of the AIARE curriculum to learn how to manage a team of instructors to meet the learning outcomes of the AIARE curriculum.

 Prerequisites for the Course Leader Training include:

 - 7 seasons of winter backcountry experience involving leadership and decision making in avalanche terrain

 - Significant experience instructing AIARE 1, 2, and Avalanche Rescue courses.
 Instructors who do not have experience instructing all three courses are not eligible to take the CLT.

 - Letter of recommendation from an AIARE Course Leader outlining readiness to lead courses, competence delivering AIARE curriculum, and skills leading avalanche course participants in the field

 - PRO 2 certificate or equivalent

 - Currency with AIARE Instructor dues and continuing education requirements